KirillUnited/Slotwinners/src/data/features/feature-2.md

 image: "../../images/Verified Account.svg"
 ---
 ### No registration
-You can play games on XXX without signing up.
+You can play games on Slotwinners without signing up.
 This is entertainment without giving away your data.